 She launched this album with a perfect example of this lyrical venting.
 Her ultimate “fuck you” was the album’s street single, “Shut Up Bitch.”
 The song takes aim at gossipers (name checking Star Jones and Wendy Williams) and names her classic controversies throughout the hook, from her changing physical appearance, ghostwriting, and her wealth, to which she eloquently responds ‘Shut up, bitch!’
-Second single “Whoa” finds Kim flowing effortlessly over a fire beat, referring to herself as Ms. White, reminding that she’s “the same bitch from the escalator,” and asserting that she’s “back with a classic (so give her) 6 mics”.
+Second single “Whoa” finds Kim flowing effortlessly over a fire beat, referring to herself as Ms. White, reminding that she’s “the same bitch from the escalator,” and asserting that she’s “back with a classic” as she demands 6 mics from The Source.

 On “Slippin” she takes focuses her attention on the snakes in the grass (her former Junior M.A.F.I.A. clique) and the persistence of the media and justice system to take down figures in the spotlight.
 As she bluntly spits “see you could be a rapper, athlete, or an actor, believe me these devils find a way to get at cha.
 All it takes is some green and your face on a screen- Fuck it, just say I took one for the team.”
 Later she flips a sample of Biggie’s “Juicy” for “All Good” a drop-the-top moment of positivity and boasting between the venting session that captivates much of the album.